dotnet/docs/docs/csharp/language-reference/keywords/interface.md

 ## Default interface members

 These preceding member declarations typically don't contain a body.
-Beginning with C# 8.0, an interface member may declare a body.
+An interface member may declare a body.
 Member bodies in an interface are the *default implementation*.
 Members with bodies permit the interface to provide a "default" implementation for classes and structs that don't provide an overriding implementation.
-In addition, beginning with C# 8.0, an interface may include:
+An interface may include:

 - [Constants](const.md)
 - [Operators](../operators/operator-overloading.md)